June Yamagishi: Hitting New Orleans with a suitcase and a guitar | The Japan Times

 Yamagishi makes it back to Japan a couple times a year, most recently in March this year to reunite with surviving members of Sooo Baad Review and play a tribute for the vocalist who passed away.
 These trips are generally for work, a week to ten days.
 Then he gets back to New Orleans.

-On any given night, Yamagishi can be found across the city playing with any of half a dozen bands: The Wild Tchoupitoulas Mardi Gras Indians, the newly formed Yakamein, featuring Japanese pianist Keiko Kumaki, The Trio with Johnny Vidacovich or soul singer Erica Falls.
+On any given night, Yamagishi can be found across the city playing with any of half a dozen bands: The Wild Tchoupitoulas Mardi Gras Indians, the newly formed Yakamein, which features Japanese pianist Keiko Kumaki alongside Terrence Houston and Jerry Henderson, The Trio with Johnny Vidacovich or soul singer Erica Falls.

 Some are regular gigs, and others are last-minute requests.
 Unlike in Japan, where venues book musicians well in advance, in New Orleans he’ll often get a call the day before or even the same day.
 “I like that,” he says.
 “It cuts me loose.”